itsmeyaw/Too-Good-To-Waste/README.md

 greenhouse gasses [[1]](https://www.unep.org/resources/report/unep-food-waste-index-report-2021) .
 In the same report, they showed that household produces the most food waste compared to food services and retails.
-This problem calls for immediate solution on food waste prevention using considering this problem costs the global economy more than US$ 1 trillion per year [[2]](https://champions123.org/sites/default/files/2023-10/2023%20Champions%20Progress%20Report.pdf)
+This problem calls for immediate solution on food waste prevention considering this problem costs the global economy more than US$ 1 trillion per year [[2]](https://champions123.org/sites/default/files/2023-10/2023%20Champions%20Progress%20Report.pdf)
 .